LorenzoMilan/TBI-Computation_App/README.md

 # TBI_Computation_App

 This is the application for the computation of the Tunnel Brittleness Index (TBI) by Milan et al. (2024)

+Tunnel Brittleness Index (TBI) was created by Lorenzo Milan (Politecnico di Torino, email=lorenzo.milan@polito.it) as a part of his PhD research at Politecnico di Torino, with the help of his supervisors (professors Monica Barbero and Mauro Borri-Brunetto).

+TBI is a preliminary design tool to forecast the occurrence of brittle or ductile rock failure around deep tunnels.

+The app contained in this repository performs the computation of TBI based on its 9 input parameters.
+To be able to use the app, run the MyAppInstaller_web. exe file and then run the TBI_Computation.exe file.